rafaelromao/keyboards/docs/symbols.md

 ## Symbols and Numbers
 Symbols and Numbers are primarily available in the two classic Lower and Raise layers, activated holding the space and backspace thumb keys, respectively.
 - Symbols are available in the left side of the Lower layer and in the right side of the Raise layers, making them easier to reach with a single hand.
-- Function keys are available in the left side of the Raise layer, so they require two hands.
+- Numbers are available in the right side of the Lower layer and in a dedicated [Numpad](symbols.md#numpad) layer, which can be toggled on with a dedicated key in the Lower and Raise layers, or using a combo.
-- Numbers are available in the right side of the Lower layer and in a dedicated [Numpad](symbols.md#numpad) layer, which can be toggled on with a dedicated key in the Lower and Raise layers.
+- Function keys are available in the left side of the Raise layer and in a the left side of the dedicated [Numpad](symbols.md#numpad) layer.

 ### Symbols in the Lower layer (left side)
 - String delimiters, conditional operators, parenthesis and square brackets, among others, are found in the left side of the Lower layer.